-- All university residences will become smoke-free by the start of the 2004-2005 academic year (residences will be 80 percent smoke-free by the start of the 2003-2004 academic year). - All advertising and sales of tobacco products on university campuses are prohibited (except for the sale or free distribution of non-university supported magazines and newspapers that incidentally contain tobacco product advertising). - The distribution of samples of tobacco products or coupons redeemable for tobacco products on university campuses is prohibited. - The sponsorship of campus events or campus organizations by tobacco industry or tobacco promoting organizations is prohibited. - On-site tobacco product cessation guidance will be made available to assist and encourage individuals who wish to quit.
+- All university residences will become smoke-free by the start of the 2004-2005 academic year. - All advertising and sales of tobacco products on university campuses are prohibited (except for the sale or free distribution of non-university supported magazines and newspapers that incidentally contain tobacco product advertising). - The distribution of samples of tobacco products or coupons redeemable for tobacco products on university campuses is prohibited. - The sponsorship of campus events or campus organizations by tobacco industry or tobacco promoting organizations is prohibited. - On-site tobacco product cessation guidance will be made available to assist and encourage individuals who wish to quit.
 Supervisors may authorize employees who wish to avail themselves of such on-campus programs to do so without any loss in pay.